ericmikkelsen/D-D-characters/Characters/eric-og-mish-orchid.md

 #### Scene 2: Next day

-Rowan steals a trinket from madam midnight and puts it back
+**Rowan** steals a trinket from madam midnight and puts it back to see if she's faking, she's not.

 everyone goes to the docks, where the hags breeding pit was?
 Yes we're going to the hags breading pit, to get the loot, but Hagar has it. it's totally been cleaned out, there's not even blood.

 The water level is low, and no one knows why.
 A bunch of people are speculating, except a lunatic, who sells me a bunch of stupid stories

-There's a package, it's an assortment of different canisters of oil, charez puts some oil on her, gets 1d4 temp hp.
+There's a package, it's an assortment of different canisters of oil, **Charez** puts some oil on her, gets 1d4 temp hp.

-Apparently the sewers are scary, detect evil says they're evil.
+Apparently the sewers are scary, detect evil says they're evil, let's go kill some shit.

 We shall see, same bat time, same bat channel.